shidalj/332s-chatbot/README.md

 ### API testing
 A unit testing framework will be used to ensure API endpoints are correctly processing inputs and invoking the bot program - **Framework TBD**

+## Estimated development timeline
+An incremental building approach will be used to construct this software, building it piece by piece.
+1. simple user interface to grab a single question from the user and display a response from the API (weeks 1-2)
+2. A simple RestAPI to receive requests and respond with a default message (weeks 1-2)
+3. Create a simple program to take in a message as input and respond with a answer (generic answer).
+Modify the API endpoint to invoke this program to generate a response, sned the response back to the user interface to be displayed (weeks 3-4)
+4. Select LLM model to use, collect inputs for model training. (weeks 3-4)
+5. Clean data and preapre data for model training (video to text, etc.) (weeks 3-4)
+6. Train LLM model given collected data (week 5-6)
+7. Update API to invoke chat bot program rather than generic program to connect the user interface to the bot (week 7)
+8. Test bot performanced based on testing criteria and document work (week 8)
+9. Iterate and improve or implement additional features (weeks 9+)

+## Transferring deliverables to the client
+In my case, the client is me..I will make this repository accessible to myself.
+Throughout my work, I will document exactly what I have done via a note taking app like Google Docs.
+I will upload all notes to this repository for later review.
+I will create necessary guides and documentation to allow others to easily follow my work and reproduce it if desired (installation guide for necessary libraries, software.
+Installation and compilation guide for code I've written.
+Instructions for hosting any cloud services on AWS, etc.).
+I will also upload to this repositroy a copy of any slides used during presentations throughout the semester.